What is ERP? Definition, Industry-Specific Uses & Examples

 How Does ERP Work?

-Here’s the flow: every department feeds data into the ERP in predetermined formats.
-That data lands in a centralized database, where the software performs various analytical functions on it.
+Here's the flow: every department feeds data into the ERP in predetermined formats.
+That data lands in a centralized database, where the software runs its analysis.

-It is also shared with other modules of the ERP and third-party integrated apps to facilitate smooth operations.
-The users can access all information and projected progress rates from unified dashboards to make quick decisions and troubleshooting.
+That data is also shared with other ERP modules and third-party integrated apps to keep things running smoothly.
+You and your team can pull up all the information and projected progress from unified dashboards, so decisions and troubleshooting happen fast.

 How Businesses Use ERP Solutions